greim/Backbone-Subscriptions/readme.md

 #### Handler methods

-handler methods are plain old view methods like any other backbone view method.
+Handler methods are plain old view methods like any other backbone view method.
 They get passed an event object as the first parameter.
 Any subsequent arguments are passed along as well.